Connect with us

 April is Distracted Driving Awareness Month.
 Distracted driving – in hands-free mode, using a third-party app or when using driving automation – still claims thousands of lives each year in the U.S. Despite continual advances in vehicle technology, cellphone use while driving is likely to remain a challenging problem for the foreseeable future.

-To discourage distracted driving, it's important to look back to see what's worked in the past to keep roads safe.
-Modifying the culture around distracted driving as well as comprehensive education, and campaigns, similar to “Click It or Ticket” to encourage seat belt use, are good examples of what works.
+To discourage distracted driving, it’s important to look back to see what’s worked in the past to keep roads safe.
+Modifying the culture around distracted driving as well as comprehensive education, training and media campaigns, similar to “Click It or Ticket” to encourage seat belt use, are good examples of what works.
 To that end, on April 1, 2024, the National Highway Traffic Safety Administration launched the “Put the Phone Away or Pay” campaign to discourage distracted driving.

-And for all of those who with children in the car, be sure to model safe behavior – they are watching and learning from you.The Conversation
+And for all of those who drive with children in the car, be sure to model safe behavior – they are watching and learning from you.The Conversation

 Shannon Roberts, Associate Professor of Industrial Engineering, UMass Amherst